 Does the sun protect against Crohn's disease?

-Inflammatory bowel diseases are most common in Canada and Northern Europe.
-Scientists explain the north-south divide by our vitamin D production.
-The more exposed we are to the sun, the higher the vitamin D level in the blood, and at least in mouse models, insufficient vitamin D had an influence on the development of the disease.
-It is still unclear whether this also applies to humans.
+IBD is most common in Canada and Northern Europe.
+Scientists explain this north-south divide by vitamin D production: The more sun exposure, the higher the blood vitamin D level.
+In mouse models, insufficient vitamin D influences disease development, yet it is still unclear whether this applies to humans.

-- Infections (childhood gastrointestinal infections, mumps, contaminated water)
+- Infections (childhood gastrointestinal infections, mumps, exposure to contaminated water)

 - Oral contraceptives